If I’m not careful, my discourse becomes the opposite of caring.

 Because when that white-hot freeze creeps up without my noticing, my mind becomes as divisive and hateful as the people I criticise.
 The same blinkered, ruthless menace emanates out of me.

 I have to sit down with the Crown Prosecutor and find her something better to do.
 She doesn’t actually like it.
-It’s exhuasting.
+It’s exhausting.
 She’s never really well-informed enough to win the argument, so she’s also insecure.
 Which creates a horrible brew of fury and futility.

 Whoever wins, the country needs some love